"It is good for a man that he bear the yoke in his youth"

-I was raised in the Serra Nevada Mountains, and my closest neighbor was four miles away.
-We lived in a summer home track, so others lived there for about three months out of the year, but basically, for most of the year it was only my family.
-This was a problem for me as a teenager who wanted to play sports, with no one to practice with except my two younger brothers, who were five to nine years younger than I. It was about 14 miles to school by the school bus, and thus too far to walk to school or from it after practice if I wanted to play school sports.
-I said to my mom that I thought I could be good enough to play baseball at school if I only had the opportunity.
-She said that she would buy me a uniform from a secondhand store and that if I just took the bus to school and after school went directly to practice, that it would work out.
-As to getting home, she thought she could talk dad into picking me up after practice.
-I was happy to try it, and Mom bought me a uniform, which did not exactly fit, but it would pass.
-When I went to practice, the coach put me in right field.
+I was raised in the Sierra Nevada Mountains, and my closest neighbor was four miles away.
+We lived in a summer home track, but most others lived there for one to three months out of the year; so basically, for most of the year, it was only my family.
+This was a problem for me as a teenager who wanted to play sports, with no one to practice with except my two younger brothers, who were five to nine years younger than I. It was about 14 miles to school from my house, too far to walk if I wanted to play school sports.

-While I was having my pity party, God looked down from heaven and said, “Good!”
+While I was having my pity party, God looked down from Heaven and said, “Good!”
 What was good about it?
-"It is good for a man that he bear the yoke in his youth."
-A yoke is something a farmer puts on a bull or mule to get it to turn in the direction he wants.
-The farmer will have reins attached to this yoke, and no matter how much that mule wants to go back to the feeding trough, or how stubborn it might me, still the mule will go plow more because the farmer will jerk the reins and twist its neck around with the yoke.
-And young people have a yoke on them by their parents.
-Dad and Mom make the decisions, and sometimes there not what we want.
+"It is good for a man that he bear the yoke in his youth.”
+(Lamentations 3:27) In the Bible the yokes of a person, king, or a country meant that someone was ruling over another (Genesis 27:40, Jeremiah 30:8, Nahum 1:12-13).
+And young people have a yoke on them from their parents.
+Dad and Mom make the decisions, and sometimes they’re not what we want.
 Now you can get rid of that yoke if you want.
 Just sneak out the window after you parents go to bed, steal your neighbor’s car or you parents', and go on a joy ride.
 Of course, you may kill someone or cripple someone and have to live with that the rest of your life, but anyone can be rebellious and pay the consequences.

 “Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.
 For my yoke is easy, and my burden is light.”
 (Matthew 11:29–30)